JoseRicoCct/Capstone_MScData_Sept23_SB/FLServer/README.md

 ### 6. Open Multiple Terminals and Connect Clients

-In order to run the FL experiment, you need to open 5 separate terminals, each representing a client.
+In order to run the FL experiment, open 5 separate terminals, each representing a client.
 For each terminal, follow these steps:

 #### Client 1
 Open a new terminal and run: